She Loves Biscotti

 Consider this: once you eat this pasta dish, the heat from the hot chili peppers will make your face turn red, just as you would if you were angry.

-There are some that believe that the reference is to the vibrant red color of the arrabbiata sauce, a color that is also associated with the emotion of anger.
+Some believe that the reference is to the vibrant red color of the arrabbiata sauce, a color that is also associated with the emotion of anger.
 Either way, hot chili peppers are just one of the ingredients to make this quick tomato sauce.

 An Italian pasta recipe with Arrabbiata sauce garnished with grated cheese and parsley.